 “Erm…you’ve caught me on a somewhat creative day, Aspen.
 I figured, these aren’t my walls, might as well have some fun with them” – John said.

 Aspen put the salads down on the floor and extended her hand out to John, her eyes fixated on the wall at all times.

 He walked over as they both looked back on the wall, holding hands.
 John felt a rush as soon as Aspen touched him.
 It was similar to the euphoria he had felt earlier while drawing.
-The room became dark, as the wall begun to glow in the familiar now neon blue color.
+The room became dark, as the wall began to glow in the familiar now neon blue color.
 It was all coming from the drawing.
-The entire drawing begun to move, turning into a video being projected on John’s wall.
+The entire drawing was beginning to move, turning into a video being projected on John’s wall.
 The lines that John had so meticulously drawn vibrated and moved back and forth across the wall, crashing like waves into objects: sometimes engulfing them, as they tumbled chaotically across the water.

 “What the fuck is happening?”
 John said.

 “it’s gonna flood again.”